-Our cash balances at September 30, 2017 and December 31, 2016 consisted of cash held in an operating account that earns nominal interest income.
+Our cash balances at March 31, 2018 and December 31, 2017 consisted of cash held in an operating account that earns nominal interest income.
 We are exposed to market risk related to fluctuations in interest rates and bond market prices.
-Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
-However, because of the nature of our cash holdings, a sudden change in market interest rates would not be expected to have a material impact on our financial condition or results of operation.
-Because our long-term debt under the Loan Agreement bears interest at a fixed rate, a change in market interest rate would not impact our financial condition and results of operations.
+Our primary exposure to market risk is sensitivity in interest income partially offset by interest expense on our term and line of credit debt, which is affected by changes in the general level of U.S. interest rates.
+However, because of the nature of our cash holdings partially offset by our debt, a sudden change in market interest rates would not be expected to have a material impact on our financial condition or results of operation.